Adam Beaumont: Honours and other endeavours

 A regular keynote speaker on topics including cyber security and mobile security, Beaumont delivered the opening address at the Huddersfield leg of the Duke of York's prestigious Pitch@Palace entrepreneurship competition in February 2018.
 In April, he gave two talks at CYBERUK 2018, the National Cyber Security Centre's (NCSC) annual flagship conference.
+In 2022, he addressed the Global Air and Space Chiefs Conference.

 He is part of Leeds City Region's team that successfully bid on a place on Massachusetts Institute of Technology's (MIT) two-year Regional Entrepreneurship Acceleration Programme (REAP).
+Beaumont and the team are now alumni of the programme.

 In 2018 he created funded the "Beaumont Awards" - an award for outstanding final year research which has the potential to positively impact society, the winners each receiving a medal inspired by the achievements in research-led public education by Michael Faraday.

+He was made a Deputy Lieutenant of the West Yorkshire Lieutenancy in 2023.
+He is also an Honorary Group Captain in the RAF serving as a Royal Auxiliary in the City of London 601 Squadron.